 The shell is constructed with a super long and wide cuff that will fit over even the puffiest of layering set-ups.
 The cinch cord around the cuff has a single-pull mechanism that is big enough to be pulled easily.
 There is also a simple release mechanism if you need to vent moisture and heat.

 The removable leashes are tied to the interior of the mitten and can be removed if you're not a fan of them.

-The liner is a little more barebones, offering little to no features.
+The liner is a little more barebones, offering little to no features, but great insulation.
 It doesn't have a huge cuff and instead features a gauntlet construction.
 It is minimalist and lightweight with a water-resistant outer.
 The liner stays in place in the shell with the use of a velcro attachment point.
 When worn on its own, this same velcro attachment point is used to cinch down the wrist of the mitt for a better fit.

 Constructed of a bomber Gore-Tex outer with 40-Denier ripstop fabric, this mitt is super durable.
 Its palm is made of Pittards Armortan leather, adding additional protection where it's required the most.

 Even after skiing for several days, digging snow pits, and lounging around on ski lifts, we see little to no signs of any durability issue.
 Only a single stitching fly-away on the liner.
 Even after washing both the shell and liner, we didn't observe any performance loss in either the weather protection or insulation.
 Overall, this is a wonderfully durable product that should last you for many years to come.